<dependency>

 -

-parameter from layout configuration (the default is populated fromlog4j.layout.jsonTemplate.stackTraceElementTemplate
+stackTraceElementTemplateparameter from layout configuration (the default is populated fromlog4j.layout.jsonTemplate.stackTraceElementTemplatesystem property) -

-parameter from layout configuration (the default is populated fromlog4j.layout.jsonTemplate.stackTraceElementTemplateUri
+stackTraceElementTemplateUriparameter from layout configuration (the default is populated fromlog4j.layout.jsonTemplate.stackTraceElementTemplateUrisystem property)

 See Stack Trace Element Templates for the list of available resolvers in a stack trace element template.